 NY 104 is elevated partially above Robert Moses State Pkwy. through Devils Hole.
 This WB shield is typical of the new style, the only parkway with an elongated shield, but at least it keeps "State" inside.

-Somewhere in Rochester, courtesy Doug Kerr.
+Somewhere west of Rochester, courtesy Doug Kerr.

 EB on the freeway leaving Rochester.